prestaconcept/PrestaSitemapBundle/doc/5-decorating-urls.md

 an instance of `Presta\SitemapBundle\Sitemap\Url\Url`, which is an interface.

 In the examples you've seen in that doc, we used only `Presta\SitemapBundle\Sitemap\Url\UrlConcrete`.
-It cover the minimal requirement for a sitemap XML node.
+It covers the minimal requirement for a sitemap XML node.

 > **Note:** This bundle is only registering `Presta\SitemapBundle\Sitemap\Url\UrlConcrete`
 >           instances for the static routes you configured in your app.